mycase/chulie/README.md

     - **longPollingTImeSeconds**: [optional] `sokoban` use SQS's build-in long-polling mechanism to poll messages if not enough messages are immediate available in the queue.
 This options tells SQS how long to wait for messages before given up.
 Default to 5 seconds.
 See [here](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-long-polling.html).

     - **maxFetchingDelaySeconds**: [optional] When the queue processor failed to receive messages for the queue, it will retry with Fibonacci backoff.
 This option specifies the maximum delay on retry.
 Default to 60 seconds.

+    - **driveMode**: [optional] This determines how the processor behavior in terms of fetching queue messages.
+3 modes are supported:
+        - 'deplete' (default): keep fetch and process messages until the queue is depleted;
+        - 'loop': keep fetch messages indefinitely even after the queue is empty;
+        - 'single': only fetch and process messages once.
+This mode is mostly for testing purpose.

+    - **maxFetchingRetry**: [optional] How many times to retry when error occurs during fetching messages.
+This option is only effective when the queue drive mode is `deplete`.
+Default to `0`, does not retry.

 ### Job handlers